mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 If you are new to modding, you are probably also new to programming itself and possibly the c# language.
 It is recommended to start with easy things and work your way up the ladder of difficulty.
 One of the easiest things to do would be a sword that can be swung to deal damage as shown above, and one of the hardest would be to create a fully functional boss fight.
 Here is a few suggestions to get started:
 * First, try to familiarize yourself with how tModLoader works.
 Read the section 'How do tModLoader 'hooks' work?'
 * Next, try modifying the tutorial sword to deal more damage, have more knockback, faster speed etc. You can also make it shoot things by setting `item.shoot`, and control the speed with `item.shootSpeed`
 * You need to understand that modding is programming, it is c# and it is being familiar with the vanilla code.
 This means you should definitely follow free online courses to get a better understanding of the c# language or programming itself.
 A useful resource might also be the [Quick Terraria-specific C# crash course](https://docs.google.com/document/d/1xRz3kFNbewb8DI29AKXuyi6O327IcxlgihZ7sdK_IuE/edit?usp=sharing).
-To get more familiar with the vanilla code, use our vanilla description pages (WIP)
+To get more familiar with the vanilla code, use our [Advanced Vanilla Code Adaption](Advanced-Vanilla-Code-Adaption) guide.
 * If you feel confident enough, try making your own projectile and having your sword interact with it.
 * With more confidence, you can start trying other things, such as making an enemy NPC.